| Claw

 hard to get the angle to match the others that you have done.
 (Take

 it from me – I have made this mistake LOTS of times!)
+1) Make the

-I used the Dave
+Pattern: I used the Dave

 Painter blueprints, an “old version” Bill K. claw, and